NVIDIA-Omniverse/usd-plugin-samples/README.md

 ![File Format Architecture](images/file_format_architecture.png)

 When a stage is opened, the root layer is opened and prim specs are formed for all prims.
 Each of these are indexed by the composition engine and the index notes if there are additional composition arcs for a prim (e.g., via a reference or payload).
-These payload arcs are resolved by opening the referenced layer.
+These arcs are resolved by opening the referenced layer.
 If the layer is an asset reference to a foreign file format, `Sdf` will look for a plugin responsible for that format and ask an instance of that plugin to load the asset.
 This is done by the layer (`SdfLayer`) asking the `Sdf_FileFormatRegistry` to find a plugin associated with a particular extension, which if accessed for the first time triggers an acquisition of all plugins drived from `SdfFileFormat` held by `PlugRegistry` and the loading of the one responsible for the particular extension.
 Once found, `SdfLayer` will initialize a `SdfAbstractData` object to associate with the file format (either a custom one provided by the file format or `SdfData` if there is no custom data object) and ask the plugin to read the information into the layer.
 For each prim read in the layer, the composition engine will index those prims and recursively resolve any additional composition arcs required to build the full prim index.

 File format plugins may also write out content in their native format.
 By default, custom file format plugins do not write content and it is up to the implementor to indicate that they support writes and to write the content out appropriately.